ssl-hep/ServiceX/helm/docs/development/architecture.md

 ### RabbitMQ
- Coordinates messages between microservices.
+RabbitMQ coordinates messages between the microservices and the API Server.
 There is a queue sitting in front of the DID finder, receiving lookup requests.
 The transformer workers are fed from a topic specific to a transform request.
 Files that fail transformation are placed onto a dead letter queue to allow transactionally secure reprocessing

 ### Minio
  Minio stores file objects associated with a given transformation request.
- Can be exposed outside the cluster via a bundled ingress.
+ It can be exposed outside the cluster via a bundled ingress.
 At present there is no cleanup of these generated files, so they must be deleted manually.
  Furthermore, there is no use of Minio user identities, so all files are saved in the same namespace with no quota enforcement.